frdr-dfdr/frdr_encryption_client/README.md

 ## Getting Started

-Python 3 is required to run the Radiam agent from the command line.
+Python 3 is required to run the FRDR Vault client from the command line.
 Ensure that the output of `python3 --version` shows 3.6 or higher.

 You may want to run inside a virutal environment (see below) before running this command.
 ```sh